What Customs Broker Services Actually Cover for Canadian Importers

 Compliance Programs: PGA Permits, CFIA, and Other Regulators

 CBSA isn’t the only gatekeeper.
 Customs brokers coordinate with other government departments—what CBSA calls Participating Government Agencies, or PGAs.
 If you import food, you need a Safe Food for Canadians licence and often a CFIA import permit before arrival.
 Controlled goods under the Export and Import Permits Act need an Import Permit from Global Affairs (formerly DFAIT).
-Textile quota categories, steel safeguard permits, phytosanitary certificates for plants—all of these must be filed or referenced on the B3.
+Textile quota categories, steel safeguard permits, phytosanitary certificates for plants—all of these must be filed or referenced on the CAD.

 We monitor PGA requirements as part of our brokerage service because a missing permit means CBSA will not release the shipment, and by the time the importer finds out, demurrage is accruing at $75 to $150 per day.